kunstmusik/OSCsound/README.md

 Also included with this project is an ipython notebook (OSCMessageTest.ipynb).
 This notebook includes test scripts for sending score, cc, and quit messages.

+## Running

+To run the script, you can use:

+    python OSCsound.py path_to_csd_file.csd

+You can also optionally give what port the OSC Server should run on using the --port commandline flag.
+The default port is 7110.

+You can always get more information by using:

+    python OSCsound.py -h

+which will display information such as:

+    usage: OSCsound [-h] [-p PORT] csd_file

+    OSCsound - version 0.1

+    positional arguments:
+      csd_file              Csound CSD File to run

+    optional arguments:
+      -h, --help            show this help message and exit -p PORT, --port PORT  Server Port, defaults to 7110

 ## License

 This project is released under the LGPL v2.1 license.
 Plese view the LICENSE file for more information.